-I am happy to share my 3rd, and currently my favourite, 3D paper model of traditional African houses and villages ~ A San Bushman House and Village.
+I am happy to share my paper model of a traditional San Bushman House and Village.

 The San, also known as Bushmen, are the oldest native tribe that live in the vast Kalahari Desert regions of South West Africa.
 They lived in southern Africa long before European settlers and other Bantu tribes arrived.
 They are nomadic hunter-gatherers, and they set up temporary camps as a family-based society.

-The 3D model of a San Bushman grass hut and the Kalahari Desert camp background triorama page (1-page triorama which forms a triangle/ pyramid-shaped folded page) is a 6-page purchase package download that includes both black & white outline illustrations as well as coloured-in pages.
+The 3D model of a San Bushman grass hut and the Kalahari Desert camp is a 6-page purchase package download that includes both black & white outline illustrations as well as coloured-in pages.
+The background is a 1-page triorama which forms a triangle/ pyramid-shaped folded.
 These illustrations include clear assembly instructions and some extra cultural details.
 I included some additional basic historical background information as well as Internet reference links.

 This grass hut template may look complex, but I have designed it so that most middle-school-aged children should manage to assemble the hut on their own.